NickyXing/SaaS-Boilerplate/README.md

 ### Error Monitoring

 The project uses [Sentry](https://sentry.io/for/nextjs/?utm_source=github&utm_medium=paid-community&utm_campaign=general-fy25q1-nextjs&utm_content=github-banner-nextjsboilerplate-logo) to monitor errors.
-In the development environment, no additional setup is needed: NextJS SaaS Boilerplate is pre-configured to use Sentry and Spotlight (Sentry for Development).
+In the development environment, no additional setup is needed: NextJS SaaS Template is pre-configured to use Sentry and Spotlight (Sentry for Development).
 All errors will automatically be sent to your local Spotlight instance, allowing you to experience Sentry locally.

 For production environment, you'll need to create a Sentry account and a new project.
 Then, in `next.config.mjs`, you need to update the `org` and `project` attributes in `withSentryConfig` function.
 Additionally, add your Sentry DSN to `sentry.client.config.ts`, `sentry.edge.config.ts` and `sentry.server.config.ts`.